-But, with a pinch of creativity and a little planning, you can make your gatherings kinder to the planet whilst still keeping all the fun!
+With a pinch of creativity and a little planning, it’s easy to make your Halloween celebrations kinder to the planet whilst still keeping all the fun!
 To help, here’s a few of our favourite ideas for a more environmentally friendly Halloween this October.

 Make your own treats

 Making your own treats will create a fun activity to get you in the Halloween mood, whilst reducing one-use plastic waste.
 Why not use a favourite recipe and amend it for a Halloween theme?

-Our Christmas gingerbread people could have a Zombie makeover, or use a different cookie cutter shape – a spooky bat or a pumpkin would look great.
-Or keep it simple with some microwave cupcakes, fudge brownies, or triple chocolate cookies – decorate with orange and black icing, or even spooky faces!
+Gingerbread people could have a Zombie makeover, or use a different cookie cutter shape – a spooky bat or a pumpkin would look great.
+Or keep it simple with some microwave cupcakes, fudge brownies, or triple chocolate cookies – decorate with orange and black icing, or spooky faces!

 If you’re giving out your homemade treats, make sure to keep them in separate servings and prevent people cross-touching them.

 Make your own eco-friendly Halloween costume

 Get creative with your costume!
 What have you got inside your wardrobe that you can upcycle?
 Perhaps you have a t-shirt with a tear in or an old hole-y sheet that can be transformed into a ghost or a toga!
-Charity shops are perfect for sourcing additional items - it will be cheaper, and much kinder to our planet, to give new life to older clothes.
+Charity shops are perfect for sourcing additional items – it will be cheaper, and much kinder to our planet, to give new life to older clothes.